tataata/todo-app/README.md

 - Let `App` render the `AddItem` components.
 - Create a local state in the `AddItem` component.
 In this state, you want to save the input when the user is typing.
 When the user stops typing or clicks the `add` button, this new item should be stored in state of `App`!
 - `App` holds the state for the tasks.
 Add a a function `addOneItem` to `App` to change this state.
 Pass this function to the event handler on the `add` button in the `AddItem` component.
 Remember that the items are objects and have 3 properties: `task`, `id` and `status`.
-For a new item, the status should be `false`.
+For a new item, the status should be `false`, meaning that the task is open.
-The id also needs to have a value.
+- The `id` also needs to have a value.
 For this you can use the length of the array or a uuid (https://www.npmjs.com/package/uuid)